Gaspar Vibal: Controversy

 Amid the Department of Education's controversy on recent textbook project, Vibal Publishing House Inc. admitted that it had interlocking ownership with an affiliate, the LG and M Corp, but denied accusations of being the leader of a cartel.
 Vibal and LG and M formed a consortium regarding the publication and delivery of 17.5 million elementary textbooks and teaching manuals for public elementary and high schools funded by P 800-million loan ($40 million) World Bank loan.
 Contracts were awarded in September, 2006 to Vibal and Watana Phanit, inter alia, despite a pending Supreme Court petition filed by losing bidders.
 Further, Gaspar clarified that Wikipilipinas "should be treated as a separate entity from his family's publishing business, Vibal Publishing".

 Rizaliana collection

 Vibal acquired the rare first edition copies of Dr. Jose Rizal's novels, Noli Me Tangere and El Filibusterismo, for his Filipiniana.net.
-Vibal discovered these at the Old Book Fair in Madrid, Spain on October, 2006.
+Vibal discovered these at the Old Book Fair in Madrid, Spain in October 2006.
 These were part of the late Adelina Gurrea Monasterio collection.
 Vibal stated that: "They are very expensive" – opting to be careful not to reveal the price, for it might put the prized items in danger.
 Vibal spent 25 years of his life to bring back the original "Noli" and "Fili" to Philippine shores.

 Vibal has a 5 in treasure collection of articles either written by, for, or about Dr. Jose Rizal, antiquated by dust and partly destroyed by termites.
 His wide collection of Filipiniana (printed works on Philippine history and culture) include: